 You can stay at Yanchep National Park with flushing toilets, hot showers, an awesome camp kitchen and much nicer sites for the same price.
 Alternatively, head down to Fonty’s Pool, where you’ll pay a few dollars more (literally a few bucks extra) and you get a much nicer place to camp.

-To make things even more interesting, you can camp around Wellington Dam (a lot of it is 4WD access only) for free.
+To make things even more interesting, you can camp around Wellington Dam (a lot of it is 4WD access only) for free (and other Collie Camping locations).
 Of course, then you get zero amenities, but you also get far more peace and quiet.

 That said, it is nice bush camping, and if you ignore the price it is a great place to spend a weekend.